zethdeluna/room-homepage/README.md

 const [page, setPage] = useState(1);
 ```

-With that, the "next button" was then given an ```onClick``` attribute which calls a function that contains the following code:
+With that, the "next" button was then given an ```onClick``` attribute which calls a function that contains the following code:

 ```javascript
 page < 3 ? setPage(page + 1) : setPage(1)